domino-team/docs/qi/nodejs.md

-#Install NodeJS on Domino Qi
+#Install NodeJS and LininoIO
 Install NodeJS on Domino Qi is very simple.

+##Install NodeJS
 ###Step 1.
 Insert a MicroSD card
 Install one MicroSD card to the slot on Domino Qi baseboard first in order to install packages that take a lot of space and use a lot of memory.

 ###Step 2.
 Run installation script
+Just execute the installation script: `/etc/linino/nodeyun_inst_latest.sh`, you will be asked to install fdisk first.
 ```
 #sh /etc/linino/nodeyun_inst_latest.sh